PriyeshV/priyeshv.github.io/index.md

 My research interests lie in the broad areas of Machine Learning and Complex Networks, especially at their intersection, where I design Deep Neural Network models for relational representation and reasoning tasks in irregularly structured domains.

 # Updates
+2021
+- Our work on **EGO-GNNs: Exploiting EGO Structures in Graph Neural Networks** by D Sandfelder, <ins>P Vijayan</ins> and W L Hamilton will appear in the Proceedings of the `International Conference on Acoustics, Speech, and Signal Processing, ICASSP'21.`

 2020
-- Our work on **Understanding Dynamic Scenes using Graph Convolution Networks** by S Mylavarapu, M Sandhu, <ins>P Vijayan</ins>, M Krishna, B Ravindran, and A Namboodiri will appear in the Proceedings of the `International Conference on Intelligent Robots and Systems, IROS'20.`
+- Our work on **Understanding Dynamic Scenes using Graph Convolution Networks** by S Mylavarapu, M Sandhu, <ins>P Vijayan</ins>, M Krishna, B Ravindran, and A Namboodiri is available in the Proceedings of the `International Conference on Intelligent Robots and Systems, IROS'20.`
  <a href="https://arxiv.org/pdf/2005.04437.pdf">Paper</a> |
  <a href="https://youtu.be/TT4J-uH4xqI">Video</a> |
  <a href="https://github.com/ma8sa/Undersrtanding-Dynamic-Scenes-using-MR-GCN">Code</a> <br>
-- Our Work on **On Incorporating Structural Information to Improve Dialogue Response Generation** by N Moghe, <ins>P Vijayan</ins>, B Ravindran, and M Khapra will appear in the Proceedings of `NLP for Conversational AI workshop, ACL'20.`<a href="https://www.aclweb.org/anthology/2020.nlp4convai-1.2.pdf">Paper</a> |
+- Our Work on **On Incorporating Structural Information to Improve Dialogue Response Generation** by N Moghe, <ins>P Vijayan</ins>, B Ravindran, and M Khapra is available in the Proceedings of `NLP for Conversational AI workshop, ACL'20.`<a href="https://www.aclweb.org/anthology/2020.nlp4convai-1.2.pdf">Paper</a> |
 <a href="https://github.com/nikitacs16/horovod_gcn_pointer_generator">Code</a>
 - Our work on **Influence Maximization in Unknown Social Networks: Learning Policies for Effective Graph Sampling** by H Kamarthi, <ins>P Vijayan</ins>, B Wilder, B Ravindran, and M Tambe is available in the Proceedings of the `International Conference on Autonomous Agents and Multiagent Systems, AAMAS'20.` [**Nominated for Best Paper Award**]
 <a href="https://dl.acm.org/doi/pdf/10.5555/3398761.3398831">Paper</a> |